mohitksharma10/mohitksharma10.github.io/_pages/research.md

 toc_sticky: true
 ---

-My research lies at the development of bio-based materials, their production and applications in high value added applications.
-I have involved in following research projects include:
-- Inpactus
-- From Fossil to Forest
-- Ligold
+My research primarily focuses on the development, production, and application of bio-based materials for high-value applications.

 ## Novel Synthesis of Starch Betainate by Transesterification